prasunapothabolu/WineQualityPrediction/README.md

 ```
 * Run the following command in Ec2 instance to start the predict :

-Example of using input file as argument . since we set environment variables we can use command python3 directly.
-         a) the application is designed to run logistic regression, Random forest classfier, Decission tree classfier, GBT regressor. you can pass parameter to choose classifier.
-if no classifier parameter is passed , application will predict using decission tree classifier
+Example of using input file as argument. since we set environment variables, we can use command python3 directly. a) the application is designed to run logistic regression, Random forest classifier, Decision tree classifier, GBT regressor. you can pass parameter to choose classifier. if no classifier parameter is passed, application will predict using decision tree classifier
       lgr for logistic regression

-          rfc for Random forest classfier
+      rfc for Random forest classifier

-          dst for Decission tree classfier
+      dst for Decision tree classifier

       gbt for GBT regressor

   b)you can pass test data file with any name. please make sure file exists on EC2.

 commands: